mahankarimiii02/ICSA-17-124-01/README.md

 # Hikvision security cameras vulnerability 2014-2016 (ICSA-17-124-01) Tool

 # Description :
-The tool has been writen in pyhton.
-The purpose of this, is something more than a simple tool, the list of options you can have access to :
+The tool has been written in Python.
+Its purpose goes beyond just a simple tool; the list of options you can access includes:

-1. changing the password
+1. Changing the password
-2. saving the encrypted configure file and also the decrypted one
+2. Saving the encrypted configuration file and the decrypted one
-3. have access to snapshot and also the live stream of camera
+3. Access to camera snapshots and live streams
-4. getting extra details like :
+4. Retrieving additional details such as:
-    - open ports
+    - Open ports
-    - country, city, org, isp and asn
+    - Country, city, organization, ISP, and ASN
-    - location
+    - Location
-    - ip range, network address, broadcast address
+    - IP range, network address, broadcast address
-    - device name, device id, model, serial number
+    - Device name, device ID, model, serial number
-    - mac address
+    - MAC address